Hell

 • Bauckham, Richard.
 1998.
 The Fate of the Dead: Studies on the Jewish and Christian Apocalypses.
 Atlanta: Society of Biblical Literature.

 • Behr, John.
 2019.
-Origen on First Principles.
+Origen On First Principles.
 Oxford: Oxford University Press.

 • Berger, Peter.
 1971.
 A Rumour of Angels.
 Harmondsworth: Penguin.